 Please note that applicants seeking certification in a world language may meet the testing requirement by presenting qualifying scores on the Praxis content assessment in the specific language

 or presenting qualifying scores on both the

 ACTFL OPI and WPT for that language.
-The pedagogy test (5841) is not required for graduates of approved teacher preparation programs in world languages.
+Currently, the pedagogy test is not required for graduates of approved teacher preparation programs in world languages.
 It is a requirement only for candidates completing certification through transcript analysis or through alternative preparation programs.
 Beginning on July 1, 2022, all teacher candidates must present the PPAT or edTPA as part of the testing requirements for certification.